Weill-Neurohub-OPTiMaL/reconstruction-3d/reconstruction/3D_reconstruction.md

 Make sure your calibration matrices (xml files) are in the directory `openpose/models/cameraParameters/flir`.
 See `detailed_calibration_documentation.md` located in the `reconstruction` directory for instructions on how to generate calibration matrices.

 Obtain videos from each of your cameras.
 Each of these videos has to start at the exact same time.
+I used DaVinci Resolve, a video editing software, to align the start times of the videos.
+You can also use ffmpeg (command below in the "ffmpeg" section).
 Your videos and images must be from the same cameras in the same setup that generated your calibration matrices.

+Convert to HD (or leave in 4K) using the ffmpeg command in the "ffmpeg" section.

-Use ffmpeg to split each of the videos at a frame rate of 30 fps.
-See the "ffmpeg" section below for more detailed instructions.
+Use ffmpeg to split each of the videos at a frame rate of 30 fps (command below in the "ffmpeg" section).
 For the `cam#` part of the ffmpeg command, make sure to input the camera number of the video you are splitting.
 <!--- I would recommend creating 3 different directories (one for each camera) with each directory containing the images in the same order of the video progression.
 For 3 cameras, rename the images in the camera 0 directory as "cam0 (1)", "cam0 (2)", "cam0 (3)", etc. Then, rename the images in the camera 4 directory as "cam4 (1)", "cam4 (2)", "cam4 (3)", etc. and the images in the camera 8 directory as "cam8 (1)", "cam8 (2)", "cam8 (3)", etc. Windows file explorer allows you to batch rename with the following steps:
 1) Select (highlight) all the files you want to rename.
 2) Right-click the first of the highlighted files and click “Rename.”